Stop Swinging for the Fences: The 3 Can't Miss Qualities to Look for in a Job Applicant.

 You've Built the Team.
 Now What?

 The success of your business depends on the people around you.
 It doesn't matter what form of business you manage, you cannot do it alone.
-The people that you work with directly impact your mental health and work/life balance.
-So, you would figure this is what you would be best at.
+The people that you work with will directly impact your mental health and work/life balance.
+So you would figure this is what you would need be best at in order to succeed.
 On the contrary, building a team is the single most difficult responsibility for most managers.
 When you reach for that applicant that has all the answers, you are hoping to hire that one person that can right your ship on his or her own.
 You are swinging for a home run.

 You are more likely to succeed by hiring the right applicant, not the perfect one.
 Unfortunately, until now you may not have known how to find him or her.
 Its as easy as recognizing 3 specific qualities in the person you are interviewing: